Skip to content

 Policy 553: Student Use of Personal Communication Devices

 Aberdeen School District No.58 recognizes the value and importance of electronic communication, online presence, and innovative technology tools to enhance the learning experience and work environment within the District.
 However, student use of personal electronic communication devices during school hours may interfere with or disrupt the educational process.
+Additionally, a growing body of evidence suggests that student access to cell phones and other personal electronic communication devices during the school day is detrimental to students’ emotional well-being and academic growth.
+The purpose of this policy is to promote student health and safety, prevent distractions to learning during the school day, improve academic focus, prevent cyberbullying and foster responsible technology use

 DEFINITIONS

-“Personal Communication Device (PCD)” includes, but is not limited to, personal cell phones, tablets (e.g. iPads and similar devices), personal computers, laptops, iPods/MP3 players, electronic readers (e.g. Kindles and similar devices), pagers, and other similar devices or media players, without regard to the commercial name or manufacturer of the device, whether handheld, car models, laptop or other computer usage, or combinations of any of the above.
+“Personal Communication Device (PCD)” or “Devices” includes, but is not limited to, personal cell phones, tablets (e.g. iPads and similar devices), personal computers, laptops, iPods/MP3 players, electronic readers (e.g. Kindles and similar devices), pagers, and other similar devices or media players, without regard to the commercial name or manufacturer of the device, whether handheld, car models, laptop or other computer usage, or combinations of any of the above.

 “Social media networks” include, but are not limited to, websites, web logs (blogs), wikis, social networks, online forums, virtual worlds, and any other social media generally available to the public that does not fall within the district’s technology network (e.g., Facebook, Twitter, LinkedIn, Flickr, YouTube, Instagram, Snapchat, blog sites, Wikipedia, etc.).

-GENERAL PROVISIONS
+GENERAL PROVISIONS AND PROHIBITIONS

-The use of PCDs with built-in cameras is prohibited at all times in any school situation where a reasonable expectation of personal privacy exists.
+The use of PCDs with built-in cameras is prohibited in any school situation where a reasonable expectation of personal privacy exists.
 These locations and circumstances include, but are not limited to, locker rooms, bathrooms, shower facilities, and other locations where students or others may change clothes or be in any stage or degree of disrobing or changing clothes in which inappropriate or privacy violating images may be obtained.
-The Superintendent and building principals are authorized to determine other specific locations and situations where use of a PCD is absolutely prohibited.
+The superintendent and building principals are authorized to determine other specific locations and situations where use of a PCD is absolutely prohibited.

 1. Transmit material that is threatening, obscene, disruptive, or sexually explicit or that can be construed as harassment or disparagement of others based upon their race, color, national origin, sex, disability, age, religion, or ancestry; and